What is Pre-Commercial Procurement (PCP)?

 The new configuration of the machine, HL LHC, among other things, will be based on a new generation of magnets in the two high-luminosity interaction regions, aiming to provide a stronger beam focusing.
 All of these magnets constitute a significant technical challenge at the edge and beyond the actual state-of-the-art technology.

-This Pre-Commercial procurement focuses on the realization of R&D services to develop MQYY superconducting quadrupole magnets that will be used in the Q4 Cryo assembly on the HL-LHC project.
-The MQYY will be part of the Insertion Region (IR) magnets delivering the beams to the CMS and ATLAS experiments.
+This Pre-Commercial procurement focuses on the realization of R&D services to develop MQYY superconducting quadrupole magnets that could be used in the Q4 Cryo assembly on the HL-LHC project.
+The MQYY could be part of the Insertion Region (IR) magnets delivering the beams to the CMS and ATLAS experiments.

 Combining strengths and expertise from various countries and sectors, Quaco provides financial support to companies and researchers.
 For this it uses pre-commercial procurement, a unique and novel procurement method.